OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // The table in the database for the logical Cik needs to be wiped and these values stored.
-    // This code will be added once the database table for using it to get readings is set.
+    // The actual code now has the database table and code for Cik.

 Note in the actual code we may want to create types for {slope, intercept} and {slope, intercept, suffix} since they are used a lot.